 Prescribed Burning locations across Central Oregon

-With consistently warmer temperatures, fire managers on the Deschutes National Forest will be taking advantage of favorable weather conditions and begin igniting prescribed burns across our area over the next few weeks.
+With the arrival of favorable weather conditions, fire managers on the Deschutes National Forest will begin igniting prescribed burns and handpiles across our area over the next few weeks.
 This will include several high profile burns around Sisters, Bend, La Pine and Sunriver, Oregon.